 According to Article 17 of the Radiation Protection Act, the licensing authorities regularly carry out inspections of the facilities, in order to control the compliance with respective laws and specific requirements from the granted license (see Article 7.2).
-The licensing authority for the Institute of Atomic and Subatomar Physics in Vienna is the Federal Ministry of Science and Research conjointly with the Federal Ministry of Agriculture, Forestry, Environment and Water Management.
+The licensing authority for the Institute of Atomic and Subatomic Physics in Vienna is the Federal Ministry of Science and Research.

-Reporting obligations regarding events in nuclear facilities are regulated by the General Radiation Protection Ordinance, respectively by the international Convention on Early Notification of a Nuclear Accident (IAEA/Emercon) and the European Council Decision 87/600/Euratom (ECURIE).
-National authority to be reported to is the licensing authority.
+Reporting obligations regarding events in nuclear facilities are regulated by the General Radiation Protection Ordinance, respectively by the international Convention on Early Notification of a Nuclear Accident (IAEA/Emercon) and the European Council Decision 87/600/Euratom